EddieVlad/Multi-Factor-Authentication-using-Face_Recognition/README.md

-# Multi-Factor-Authentication-using-Face_Recognition
-A Python-based Multi-Factor Authentication system using Face Recognition and Tkinter.
-Combines password and biometric verification with a simple GUI for enhanced security.
-Built with OpenCV, Tkinter, NumPy, and Pillow for real-time face detection, training, and secure user authentication.
 # 🧠 Multi-Factor Authentication using Face Recognition

 A Python-based Multi-Factor Authentication (MFA) system that combines **password verification** and **facial recognition** for enhanced login security.
 Built using **OpenCV**, **Tkinter**, **NumPy**, and **Pillow**, this project provides a simple GUI and real-time face detection for secure user authentication.